Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/get-set-imaging-window-viewport-parameters.md

 ### Usage in Matlab

-First, instantiate the FemtoAPIAcquisition class as described in the  tutorial(API2-A-1448161761).
+First, instantiate the FemtoAPIAcquisition class as described in the  tutorial ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).

 The syntax of the call is almost the same, only the resulted json is parsed into a Matlab (nested) struct.
 Otherwise the usage is the same as with the C++/Python client commands: